There's a whisky glass for every type of whisky fan – find the perfect one for you.

-Highland Whiskies are all about the big body and dry finish.
-Often you’ll find they’re peated, smokey and powerful but try a citrusy Glenmorangie and you might think we’re having you on!
+Highland whiskies are all about the big body and dry finish.
+Often you’ll find they’re peated, smoky and powerful but try a citrusy Glenmorangie and you might think we’re having you on!

 Wish you were saying aloha to the weekend?
 These three whisky cocktails are worth getting shaken and stirred over.